Naeem Ahmed Kharal

-Naeem Ahmed Kharal is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.
+Naeem Ahmed Kharal is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from August 2018 and from May 2013 to May 2018.

 Early life and education

 He was born on 19 January 1957 in Khairpur District.

 He has a degree of Bachelor of Arts from Karachi University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-34 KHAIRPUR-VI in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-34 KHAIRPUR-VI in the 2013 Pakistani general election.

 He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-31 (Khairpur-VI) in 2018 Pakistani general election.